One Stop Shop

-In addition to these factors a university may also decide to award you a scholarship based on certain other factors such as your ethnic background which is mostly relevant to American citizens, your field of study.
+In addition to these factors, a university may also decide to award you a scholarship based on certain other factors such as your ethnic background (which is mostly relevant to American citizens) or your field of study.

-So if you are not an American citizen or not a Canadian citizen then you’re unlikely to get other sources of scholarships.
+If you are not an American or Canadian citizen, then you’re unlikely to have other sources of scholarships.

 Public & Private Universities

 You must know that in the U.S. you have two kinds of universities- public and private universities.

 It’s a State University.
-Stanford University located just a few miles away is a private university and they are both highly ranked.
+Stanford University located just a few miles away is a private university and they are both extremely highly ranked.

-They are usually smaller than public universities have a smaller selection of majors but can offer a lot of specialized of academic programs.
+They are usually smaller than public universities and have a smaller selection of majors but can offer a lot of specialized academic programs.

 Merit Based Scholarships

-This is a very important table I have in front of me the chances of funding if you apply for a PhD program and if you are admitted it’s almost 100 percent.
+This is a very important table you see above.
+The chances of funding if you apply for a Ph.D. program and if you are admitted is almost 100 percent.

-People usually fund themselves through loans but there’s nothing wrong in trying you should still try might be able to get some kind of a Partial scholarship.
+People usually fund themselves through loans but you should definitely still try.
+At the very least, you might be able to get some kind of a Partial scholarship.